ShehryarAbbasi/firehose-lambda-cleanser/README.md

 ### Info:
 a simple lambda based cleanser which can receive and cleanse Kinesis Firehose data:
 - `input data`: base64 JSON data
-- `index.js`: converts base64 to utf-8, then recursively iterates over and deletes certain Keys from a JSON payload, regardless of nesting depth or array/obj type, based on the control file
+- `main logic`: src/index.js converts base64 to utf-8, then recursively iterates over and deletes certain Keys from a JSON payload, regardless of nesting depth or data type, based on the control file
-- `control file`: properties-to-delete.json file, specify which Keys need to be removed
+- `control file`: src/properties-to-delete.json file, specify which Keys need to be removed
 - `output data`: base64 JSON data with Keys removed
 - `use-cases`: cleanse unnecessary or unwanted Keys from original payload
 - `adjustments`: if newline or return chars are in the dataset stream, then a simple regex can clean the data BEFORE it is sent in or WITHIN this Key cleanser function: after the String operation under base64 to utf8 translation, for example, in `src/index.js` just update the toUtf8 encoding operation: